Henry Ford MyChart FAQs

 What are video appointments/visits?

 Video appointments/visits allow returning patients to connect with their doctor in real time over a video call using their MyChart Mobile App on their smartphone or mobile device.
 These appointments/visits will occur at a scheduled time with patients who have an active MyChart account.
 The patient does not have to go to the doctor’s location for this visit.
 Please note, be aware of your environment as you initiate video call for your own privacy (personal health care information will be shared during this visit.
 Driving during video visit is unsafe and is not recommended.
+Doctors will end the visit and reschedule in the event you are driving and unable to park during your video visit.

 Virtual Care, also referred to as telemedicine or telehealth, uses computers, cell phones, tablets or other mobile devices to have a video appointment/visit with your Doctor.
 Virtual Care offers an opportunity to receive the same high quality healthcare expertise with added convenience, removing barriers like time, travel and distance, allowing great care anywhere, anytime.